-□ Has the defendant been a lawful permanent resident for five years, with a total of seven years' continuous residence after any lawful admission?
+☐ Has the defendant been a lawful permanent resident for five years, with a total of seven years' continuous residence after any lawful admission?

 Lawful permanent residents who have held that status for at least five years and who have resided continuously in the United States for seven years after having been admitted in any status are eligible to apply for a special waiver of most grounds of deportability and inadmissibility under 8 USC §1229a.
 This form of immigration relief is called "cancellation of removal."
 It will excuse any conviction except an aggravated felony.
 8 USC §1229b.
 Cancellation cuts off the accrual of seven years at the time of issuance of a Notice to Appear or commission of certain acts rendering a person deportable or inadmissible, but the accrual of five years as a permanent resident is not similarly cut off.
-Cancellation of removal for lawful permanent residents is discussed in §48.53.
+Cancellation of removal for lawful permanent residents is discussed in §52.53.

-□ Has the defendant, not a permanent resident, lived in the United States for at least ten years?
+☐ Has the defendant, not a permanent resident, lived in the United States for at least 10 years?

-A defendant without lawful immigration status may be eligible to apply for cancellation of removal for nonpermanent residents if he or she has ten years' residence, good moral character (see §48.1), and can establish that removal would cause the defendant's United States citizen or lawful permanent resident spouse, parent, or child exceptional and extremely unusual hardship.
-See §48.55 on cancellation of removal.
+A defendant without lawful immigration status may be eligible to apply for cancellation of removal for nonpermanent residents if he or she has 10 years' residence, good moral character (see §52.1), and can establish that removal would cause the defendant's United States citizen or lawful permanent resident spouse, parent, or child exceptional and extremely unusual hardship.
+See §52.55 on cancellation of removal for nonpermanent residents.

-□ Has the defendant lived in the United States since January 1, 1972?
-The defendant may be eligible to apply for registry as a permanent resident (see §48.60).
-He or she must not be inadmissible and must establish good moral character (see §48.1).
+☐ Has the defendant lived in the United States since January 1, 1972?

+The defendant may be eligible to apply for registry as a permanent resident (see §52.60).
+He or she must not be inadmissible and must establish good moral character (see §52.1).

-□ Is the defendant a lawful temporary resident or an applicant (though not yet a lawful temporary resident) under an amnesty program?
+☐ Is the defendant a lawful temporary resident or an applicant (though not yet a lawful temporary resident) under an amnesty program?

-Although the amnesty programs ended years ago, some cases have not been adjudicated.
-See §48.61.
-The defendant should be referred to a local immigration attorney or community agency to investigate the case.
-In addition, family members of amnesty recipients can apply for the Family Unity program (see §48.62).
+Although the amnesty programs ended years ago, some cases involving "late-filing" have not yet been adjudicated.
+See §52.61.
 Amnesty applicants may possess a laminated card marked I-688 (lawful temporary residence) or I-688A (employment authorization preliminary to grant of temporary residency).

-Participants in the amnesty and Family Unity programs will be disqualified and denied if they become inadmissible or are convicted of three misdemeanors or one felony.
-See §§48.61-48.62.
-This rule applies only to Family Unity and other kinds of applications for amnesty applicants; it does not apply generally to all permanent residency applicants.
+Participants in the amnesty and related Family Unity programs will be disqualified and denied if they become inadmissible or are convicted of three misdemeanors or one felony.
+See §§52.61-52.62.
+This rule applies only to selected programs such as amnesty; it does not apply generally to all permanent residency applicants.

-□ Is the defendant a currently undocumented person?
+☐ Is the defendant a currently undocumented person?